Investment approach with the best track record

 - ‘It's far better to buy a wonderful company at a fair price than a fair company at a wonderful price’.

-- ‘Over the long term, it’s hard for a stock to earn a much better return that the business which underlies it earns.
-If the business earns six percent on capital over forty years and you hold it for that forty years, you’re not going to make much different than a six percent return – even if you originally buy it at a huge discount.
-Conversely, if a business earns eighteen percent on capital over twenty or thirty years, even if you pay an expensive looking price, you’ll end up with one hell of a result’.
+- ‘Over the long term, it’s hard for a stock to earn a much better return than the business which underlies it earns.
+If the business earns six percent on capital over forty years and you hold it for that forty years, you’re not going to make much difference than a six percent return – even if you originally buy it at a huge discount.
+Conversely, if a business earns eighteen percent on capital over twenty or thirty years, even if you pay a high looking price, you’ll end up with one hell of a result’.

 Advantages of Value Investing defined more broadly

-Besides evaporating opportunities as Internet and computers uncover remaining corners of financial world, there are other disadvantages in the first method.
-If you buy a stock at a price that is two-thirds of its intrinsic value, you can achieve 50% return once the price reaches the fair value.
-But if takes 3 years, then your annualised return drops to 14.5%.
+Besides evaporating opportunities as the Internet and computers uncover the remaining corners of the financial world, there are other disadvantages in the first method.
+If you buy a stock at a price that is two-thirds of its intrinsic value, you can achieve a 50% return once the price reaches the fair value.
+But it takes 3 years; then your annualised return drops to 14.5%.
 The fair value could also decline in the meantime (if you bought a brick-and-mortar retailer for 10x PE hoping it will be valued at 15x, but retailer’s earnings continue to decline by 10% while you are waiting for the re-rating).
-You also need to pay tax each time you realise gain, you pay your broker twice (when buying and then selling the same stock) and you also need to find a new idea to put your money.
+You also need to pay tax each time you realise a gain, you pay your broker twice (when buying and then selling the same stock), and you also need to find a new idea to put your money.

 What it takes to succeed

-To succeed in investing, especially in the second method of estimating intrinsic value, you have to be a good business analyst, not just financial analyst.
-The first method requires you to be contrarian and indecent thinker.
-Low PE stocks are generally experiencing some problems and there is lots of news and opinions on never ending problems of a particular business.
+To succeed in investing, especially in the second method of estimating intrinsic value, you have to be a good business analyst, not just a financial analyst.
+The first method requires you to be a contrarian and indecent thinker.
+Low PE stocks are generally experiencing some problems, and there is lots of news and opinions on the never-ending problems of a particular business.
 Both methods require patience.
 You need to let great companies compound and not sell them too early.
-You also need to wait for the turnaround to happen and for the market to be appreciate the progress.
+You also need to wait for the turnaround to happen and for the market to appreciate the progress.

-- They view stock as a share of business.
-‘Behind every stock there is a business’, as Peter Lynch used to say.
+- They view stock as a share of the business.
+‘Behind every stock, there is a business’, as Peter Lynch used to say.

-- They look to take advantage of market moves and changes in sentiment, rather than to follow it.
-Graham famously wrote in his Intelligent Investor book, that ‘In the short run, the market is a voting machine but in the long run it is a weighing machine’.
+- They look to take advantage of market moves and changes in sentiment rather than follow it.
+Graham famously wrote in his Intelligent Investor book that ‘In the short run, the market is a voting machine, but in the long run, it is a weighing machine’.

-- They have patience to wait for the right opportunity, for the turnaround plan to start delivering results and for great business to compound capital.
+- They have the patience to wait for the right opportunity, for the turnaround plan to start delivering results and for a great business to compound capital.

-I hope that above was useful.
-The last message I would to leave you with is this: Value Investing may not be easy, but it is the surest thing to achieve the best investors results in the long-term.
+I hope that the above was useful.
+The last message I would like to leave you with is this: Value Investing may not be easy, but it is the surest thing to achieve the best investors results in the long term.